-2021 was a challenging year due to the Covid-19 Pandemic.
-However, our business operations were not materially affected by the numerous Movement Control Orders implemented by the Government.
+2022 was a challenging year due to the post Covid-19 pandemic recovery.
+However, our business operations were not materially affected.
 The management will focus on improving productivity and enhancing market share.
 Further explanation of our financial performance can be referred to the Management Discussion and Analysis section of this Annual Report.